Save

 Three sizes of the classic Steel Tent Peg – perfect to keep on hand in your camping kit.

 In most cases, these will be the closest equivalents to the pegs that came with your tent.
-The 4mm size is akin to pegs found in low to mid-priced tents.
-The 6.3mm is much like the pegs that come with most family tents.
+The 4mm size is akin to pegs found in low to mid-priced tents, while the 6.3mm sizes are much like the pegs included with most family tents.

-These pegs have a galvanised coating which means they won’t rust, and they are easier to find if they get dropped.
+These pegs have a galvanised coating too, which means they won’t rust and are easier to find if they get dropped!
+They are great replacements or ‘extras’, and best suited for medium to firm ground such as in caravan parks, or grassed campsites.

 Comparison of the different sizes of Galvanised Steel Pegs